 Invocation inherits of all the attributes and model associations of Expression.
-Table 26 presents the additional attributes and model associations of the Invocation element.
+Table 26 Table 26 presents the attributes and model associations of the Invocation element.

 Table 26: Invocation attributes and model associations

 Attribute Description calledFunction: Expression [1] An expression whose value is a function. binding: Binding [] This attribute lists the instances of Binding used to bind the formalParameters of the calledFunction in this Invocation.